wilo087/digital-cards-frontend/README.md

 ## QR Card Generator
-is oriented to the business world, where business cards can be generated from a local database or simply from contacts created in Active Directory.
+Is oriented to the business world, where business cards can be generated from a local database or simply from contacts created in Active Directory.

 ## Temporal Dev Info:
 First, run the development server: